German colonial empire: Conquest in World War I

 In the years before the outbreak of the World War, British colonial officers viewed the Germans as deficient in "colonial aptitude", but "whose colonial administration was nevertheless superior to those of the other European states".
-Anglo-German colonial issues in the decade before 1914 were minor and both empires, the British and German, took conciliatory attitudes.
-Foreign Secretary Sir Edward Grey, considered still a moderate in 1911, was willing to "study the map of Africa in a pro-German spirit".
+Anglo-German colonial issues in the decade before 1914 were minor and both the British and German empires took conciliatory attitudes toward one another.
+Foreign Secretary Sir Edward Grey—still considered a moderate in 1911—was willing to "study the map of Africa in a pro-German spirit".
 Britain further recognized that Germany really had little of value to offer in territorial transactions; however, advice to Grey and Prime Minister H. H. Asquith hardened by early 1914 "to stop the trend of what the advisors considered Germany's taking and Britain's giving."

 Once war was declared in late July 1914 Britain and its allies promptly moved against the colonies.
 The public was informed that German colonies were a threat because "Every German colony has a powerful wireless station – they will talk to one another across the seas, and at every opportunity they [German ships] will dash from cover to harry and destroy our commerce, and maybe, to raid our coasts."
 The British position that Germany was a uniquely brutal and cruel colonial power originated during the war; it had not been said during peacetime.
 The German overseas Colonies began to fall one by one to the allied forces.
-The first to go was Togoland to the British, then Dahomey to the French, then the Cameroons to the allied forces.
+The first to go was Togoland to the British and to the French.
 Germany's colonies put up a stout fight but by 1916 Germany lost most of its colonies, except German East Africa, where a German force of General Paul von Lettow-Vorbeck held out against the Allies until the end of the war.